 8 - 9am: Printmaking workshops @ Grafis Minggiran

-Learn to make lithography prints the old fashioned way at this print studio with the seven master printmakers.
+Learn to make Intaglio prints (Etching, Aquatint, Drypoint) and Alugraphy, as well as other relief and serigraphy techniques at this print studio with the seven master printmakers.

 9:15 - 10am: Visit to artist Heri Dono’s Studio Kalahan